abnermtj/Cheruton/GodotNotes.md

 and desired destination.

 Timer nodes and Position 2d nodes are used for timing and marking a position in space.
-One shot option for timer to only run once
+One shot option for timer to only run once.

-For path2d, order of the points matter, you have to remeber if u drew clockwise or anti clockwise Also remember to close the curve you just made (button in topright)
+For path2d, order of the points matter, you have to remeber if u drew clockwise or anti clockwise.
+Also remember to close the curve you just made (button in topright).

-Followpath2d node has to be a child of path2d
+Followpath2d node has to be a child of path2d.

-Note that the first in the tree is drawn first in order, so background should be drawn before players and enemies
+Note that the first in the tree is drawn first in order, so background should be drawn before players and enemies.

-button shortcuts is two levels deep, so dig through each button to get the atualy setting
+Button shortcuts is two levels deep, so dig through each button to get the atualy setting.

 ## Masks vs Layers
 collision_layer describes the layers that the object appears in.